MERMAID Fishbelt Data Quality Checks

 Based on this data quality check:

-2. Outliers: Investigate outlier sites to determine if they represent true ecological variation or potential data entry errors.
+3. Outliers: Sites identified as statistical outliers should be investigated to determine if they represent true ecological variation or potential data issues.
+Consider environmental context and field notes.

 Powered by